craftingcity/The-Known-World/World Notes/Planes/Prime Material/Nations/The Kingdom of Prosper/Local Lore/Arthur's Journal.md

 And then, it begins:

 The first pages begin in the earliest years of time, when Arthur was a young man.
 They detail his life growing up as a half-hobgoblin who had no father to care for him.
 The next some become present, and they detail an adventurous life.

 For many years, this was Arthur's work; he went from place to place asking for work of any manner.
 Some jobs were quite successful.
 These entries sound of a man who has nothing but joy for the world.
-Some jobs were not.
+Throughout these entries, he extrapolates on the benefits of a life of adventure.
+Tales of jobs, friends, love, and riches.
+Some jobs were not successful.
 These entries sound of a man who has seen horror.
 War.
-Plauge
+Plague.
+Corruption.
+Death.
+Many fair warnings to never pursue this life.

+All throughout these pages on adventures he has made, he makes remarks of the leadership; how it rules from fear and power rather than righteousness.

+Then, some pages of madness.
+Undated ramblings, scribbled drawings, and torn pages.

+On the next entry, dated sometime in the [[Prime Timeline|winter of the year 056AF]]